 |

-was worth the price of admission for the chapter on compressors
+it was worth the price of admission for the chapter on compressors

 alone!